 - They contact the service provider and negotiate on your behalf.

-- If Rocket Money saves you money (such as by negotiating your rate down), they take between 30% and 60% of the annual savings as a single, upfront lump-sum charge to your credit or debit card.
+- If Rocket Money saves you money (such as by negotiating your rate down), they take between 30% and 60% of the first-year savings as a single, upfront lump-sum charge to your credit or debit card.
 As we’ve noted elsewhere in this review, how much you pay within that range is up to you (the default suggestion is 40%).

 To find out more about the bill negotiation service, I signed up for the premium version of the Rocket Money app to test it out.